Adedotun-Adepoju/e-commerce-site/README.md

 ```
 ### Usage
 - Open [http://localhost:3000](http://localhost:3000) on your browser
-- Click on the microphone icon beside the search bar to trigger the microphone and make a voice search
+- Click on the microphone icon beside the search bar to trigger the microphone and make a voice search for a product.
+For a start, you can search for products like shoe, phone.
+These products are in the seeded database
 - Click on the microphone button again to stop recording
 - Wait for some seconds to see the products available
-- You can try other functionalities out also
+- You can try other functionalities out also like adding items to the cart, searching products and logging in and out